 Rolls-Royce initially completed ground tests with the aircraft in October 2020.
 The “intensive flight test phase” following the maiden flight will collect valuable performance data on the electric power and propulsion system of the.

 Other partners involved in the ACCEL programme are electric motor and control unit manufacturer Yasa and aviation start-up Electroflight.
 Half of the project funding is provided by the Aerospace Technology Institute (ATI) in collaboration with the Department for Business, Energy and Industrial Strategy and Innovate UK.

 Rolls-Royce says it will use the technology from the ACCEL project in the future and apply it to products for new markets.
 The manufacturer says it already offers complete electric drive systems for eVTOLs or commuter aircraft.
 The British company says that the characteristics that air taxis require from batteries are very similar to those being developed for the Spirit of Innovation to enable it to reach speeds of 300+ mph (480+ km/h).

 It was only in March that Rolls-Royce and aircraft designer Tecnam partnered with Norwegian regional airline Widerøe to bring an all-electric passenger aircraft into service by 2026.
-Rolls-Royce will supply the entire electric propulsion system, including an energy storage system, for the new P-Volt aircraft.
+Rolls-Royce will supply the entire electric propulsion system for the new P-Volt plane, including an energy storage system.
 In June, the engine manufacturer also made public its intention to pump a total of £80 million (around €93.4 million) into the development of new energy storage systems for aviation by 2030.

 - ADVERTISEMENT -